fkling/PHP-functions/README.md

 PHP provides a wide range of useful built-in functions.

-But often, only a combination of these functions can give use the results we want.
+But often, only a combination of these functions can give us the results we want.

 This is a collection of useful PHP functions.